EricLIU66/EricLIU66.github.io/_pages/about.md

 - 2017.09 - 2022.06 **Bachelor of Science**, Major in Computer Science and Technology, Minor in Applied Mathematic in Hong Kong Baptist University

-I am interested in Quantitative Finance 📈, AGI 🤖, Software Development 🧑🏻‍💻
+I am interested in Quantitative Finance📈, AGI🤖, Software Development🧑🏻‍💻

 After works I like watching tech videos ▶️, playing card games 🃏, photograph 📸

-I based in Hong Kong 🇭🇰 and I hope to be world citizen 🌏.
+I am based in Hong Kong 🇭🇰 and I hope to be world citizen 🌏.